May 26, 2010

 Foursquare’s beginnings are eerily similar to that of Twitter’s: consecutive years of being the center of attention at SXSW, initial skyrocketing growth, major media adoption, etc. But until Foursquare starts providing enough value to the casual user, it’s ceiling appears to be significantly lower than that of Twitter’s.
 Granted, most tech companies would kill (figuratively) to reach Twitter’s heights, but Foursquare has the potential to even surpass that.

-For the time being, Foursquare seems to be content as a service which notifies friends of their whereabouts, as indicated by Tech Cocktail’s most recent interview with Dennis Crowley, co-founder and CEO of Foursquare.
+For the time being, Foursquare seems to be content as a service which notifies friends of their whereabouts, co-founder and CEO of Foursquare.
 In addition to showing where your friends are, Foursquare will also indicate the “trending places” to better inform of the busiest venues.

 Although, this is may be a game changer in the way people stay connected while out on the town, is it enough to reach past the early adopters?
 In my humble opinion, it is not.
 A night out on the town, for most, already includes their inner circle.
 The service may have more use to those who bounce around from one social group to the next on a nightly basis.
 I could see the appeal for the highly-networked, entrepreneurial type, however, it’s less handy to the average Joe.